SyFlores/matplotlib-challenge/Pymaceuticals/Sources, Collaboration, and Thoughts.md

     - Calculate the quartiles and IQR and quantitatively determine if there are any potential outliers across the four listed treatement regimen
   - Pc
     - Filter out the final timepoint (45) in Study_results
-    - Join with Mouse_metdata on 'Mouse ID' and store in a DataFrame
     - Calculate quartiles and IQR for each drug regimen to define filter criteria
     - Add those to an outlier list for each of the four drug regimens
 - Box and Whisker Plot - Tumor Volume by Treatment Regimens
   - WiBA
     - Create a box and whisker plot for each treatment regimen and highlight outliers
   - Pc
-    - Create a box and whisker plot for the regimens on the same plot using the joined DataFrame
+    - Create a box and whisker plot for the regimens on the same plot
     - Check the Matplotlib documentation to style the outliers
 - Line Plot - Capoumulin - Tumor Volume vs. Time Point
   - WiBA